 Even for the strongest brands, COVID-19 has had a notable impact on businesses around the world.
+Most companies that somehow have stand out during this time, is because they thought about their marketing strategy post COVID… and made necessary changes.

 While some industries experienced a boom – (food delivery services have never been so rampant) – most saw a decline in revenue over the last few months.